Safer, more efficient, and more sustainable: innovation in 2D materials that could impact our everyday devices

 National Graphene Institute Research 19 September 2025

-When Dr Andrey Kretinin first came to Manchester, he was inspired by pioneers like Sir Andre Geim and Sir Konstantin Novoselov, who sparked a global scientific revolution with their isolation of graphene.
-Many discoveries since then have produced a range of breathtaking possibilities, from water purification and desalination, to enhanced concrete that reduces C02.
+When Dr Andrey Kretinin first came to Manchester, he was inspired by pioneers like Prof Andre Geim and Prof Konstantin Novoselov, who made scientific breakthrough with their isolation of graphene.
+Many discoveries since then have produced a range of exciting possibilities, from water purification and fast transistors to biosensors and enhanced concrete with reduced C02 emissions.
 Yet the area of 2D-materials research that Dr Kretinin works in today, doesn’t just have the potential to change one application, but a whole range of real-world materials and devices.

-In his early research Dr Kretinin had been interested in the physics of semiconductors nanostructures, and then had become involved in the development of the nanowire-based devices , yet after 2004’s graphene breakthrough, he saw an opportunity to use his previous expertise in the field of nanomaterials and nanofabrication.
-Looking for projects where he could have a tangible impact on the world around him, he moved to Manchester and began to focus on the role that graphene and other 2D materials could play in the thermal management of electronics.
+In his early research Dr Kretinin had been interested in the physics of semiconductors nanostructures, and then had become involved in the development of the nanowire-based devices, yet after 2004’s graphene breakthrough, he saw an opportunity to use his previous expertise in the field of nanomaterials and nanofabrication.
+Looking for projects where he could have a tangible impact on the world around him, he moved to Manchester and began to focus on the role that graphene and other 2D materials could play in flexible electronics, low-grade waste heat harvesting and the thermal management of electronic devices.

-Thermal management looks to ensure that devices in a system that are acting as electrical or thermal conductors, can operate efficiently and safely.
-Traditionally these materials have been rigid, expensive, difficult to source, and sometimes even toxic, but Dr Kretinin is engaged in developing electrically and thermally-conductive alternatives from graphene and other 2D materials.
-These alternatives could not only improve performance, but be more lightweight, flexible, and potentially even better for the environment.
+Traditionally, materials used for these applications have been mechanically rigid, expensive to produce, difficult to source, and sometimes even toxic, but Dr Kretinin is engaged in developing alternatives from graphene and other 2D materials with desired electrical and thermal conductivities.
+These desired properties are achieved by fabricating new paper-like films (also called laminates) through simple printing or spraying a large amount of tiny 2D crystals with the right electrical and thermal characteristics.
+These alternatives could not only improve performance but also be more lightweight, flexible, and potentially even better for the environment.

 The puzzle’s yet to be solved

-Yet this is also a field in which many questions remain.
-Researchers have yet to fully understand, for example, how electric charges move through graphene laminates, particularly how they travel between individual graphite flakes.
+Yet this is also a field in which many questions remain unanswered.
+Researchers have yet to fully understand, for example, how electric charges move through graphene laminates, particularly how they travel between individual graphene flakes.

 A positive impact for the environment